pdemeulenaer/databricks-dab-demo/README.md

 **The Machine Learning pipeline**:

+This code makes use of Databricks Asset Bundles (DAB) to deploy any locally developped code as a package on a target databricks workspace, following the [Databricks documentation](https://docs.databricks.com/en/dev-tools/bundles/python-wheel.html)

 The ML pipeline again consists of 2 tasks:

 * First task creates a Random Forest classifier (Scikit-learn) on the dataset and logs the model to MLflow Tracking as an experiment